Ketchikan Alaska, USA Travel Guide

 Banks have typical weekday hours.
 ATMs are widely available.

-Verify operating hours in advance, especially if visiting during shoulder or low seasons (October-April), as many tourist-oriented businesses close outside the May-September window.
+Verify operating hours in advance, especially if visiting during shoulder or low seasons (October-April), as many tourist-businesses focused on close outside the May-September window.

 Ketchikan offers varied accessibility, planning helps travelers with mobility needs.

 Accessibility varies; newer buildings adhere to ADA standards.
-Downtown and Creek Street have challenges due to uneven surfaces and stairs.
+Downtown and Creek Street have challenges due to uneven surfaces and sets of steps.

-Ketchikan Gateway Borough Transit System (KGBS) buses have wheelchair access.
+Ketchikan Gateway Borough Transit System (KGBS) public buses possess wheelchair access.
 The airport ferry also provides wheelchair access.

 Contact the Ketchikan Visitors Bureau directly for the most up-to-date plus detailed accessibility information for local businesses and attractions.